 Perhaps one of the more shocking secrets in our mental health field is how little profit is in the profession.
-There really is not much wealth in mental health.
-The whole mental health business remains a low margin business model with very little opportunity for making large profit.
+There is not much wealth in mental health.
+The whole mental health business remains a low margin business model with minimal opportunity for making a considerable profit.
 And what little profit there is in mental health is in psychiatry, not in outpatient mental health services.
-Livable wages are possible but you are going to have to work hard to get there.
+Livable wages are possible, but you are going to have to work hard to get there.

-To make sense of this reality we need to understand who pays for mental health services.
+To make sense of this reality, we need to understand who pays for mental health services.
 Answer?
-Insurance companies.
-Both private insurers and public, i.e. Medicare and Medicaid, pay the largest portion of fees.
+Insurance companies and the government.
+Both private insurers and public, i.e., Medicare and Medicaid, pay the largest portion of fees.

 And who sets the fees that insurance companies pay to providers?
 Of course, insurance companies do.
 And it is the same for government run programs.
 Providers do not influence those payments much.
 And in my area, we have not seen fee increases in over a decade.
-Sure I am free to set any fee I want but the insurance company is only going to pay the “contracted rate.”
+Sure, I am free to set any fee I want, but the insurance company will only pay the “contracted rate.”
 I have no choice but to accept that fee.
 And have you ever tried negotiating with an insurance company?
 I have and while I think it is worth the effort, the cards are stacked against us.
 Rarely do they budge.
 Bottom line?
-We providers do not control our own fees.
+We providers do not control our prices.

-Meanwhile expenses are not staying the same.
-Rents, technology, software, and everything else goes up but the fees we can collect do not.
-We cannot just raise our fees as our costs go up.
-Instead we must work more hours to cover the increased costs.
+Meanwhile, expenses do not stay the same.
+Rents, technology, software, and everything else goes up, but the fees we can collect do not.
+So since we cannot raise our fees as our costs go up, we must work more hours to cover the increased costs.
 To get a more complete picture of how therapists are paid, see this article: How to calculate a psychotherapist’s private practice pay.

 What hospital administrators know